ouya/docs/enable_xiaomi_support.md

 * If your game has in-app-purchases, be sure to check for receipts when the application starts.
 This is important to verify entitlement purchases for premium games and demo games with paid unlock.

-## Review the OUYA Everywhere Documentation ##

-* Be sure to review the [OUYA Everywhere Documentation](https://github.com/ouya/docs/blob/master/ouya-everywhere.md) for your engine.
-The next initialization steps may integrate differently for your particular engine.

 ## Update your OuyaFacade initialization bundle